History of the minimum wage: United Kingdom

-Starting in 1909, Liberals, led especially by Lloyd George, promoted the idea of a minimum wage for farm workers.
+Starting in 1909, Liberals, led especially by David Lloyd George, promoted the idea of a minimum wage for farm workers.
 Resistance of landowners was strong, but success was achieved by 1924.
 According to Robin Gowers and Timothy J. Hatton, the impact In England and Wales was significant.
 They estimate that it raised wages for farm labourers by 15 per cent by 1929, and by more than 20 per cent in the 1930s.
 It reduced the employment of such labourers by 54,000 (6.5 per cent) in 1929 and 97,000 (13.3 per cent) in 1937.
-They argue, "The minimum wage lifted out of poverty many families of farm labourers who remained employed, but it significantly lowered the incomes of farmers, particularly during the 1930s."
+They say, "The minimum wage lifted out of poverty many families of farm labourers who remained employed, but it significantly lowered the incomes of farmers, particularly during the 1930s."